Que manger pour avoir une belle peau ? - Epycure

 Eugénie Baudouard EUGÉNIE BAUDOUARD

-The skin is the largest organ in the body and often reflects our internal health .
-Along with the liver, kidneys, lungs and intestines, it is one of the systems responsible for cleaning the body .
+The skin is the largest organ in our body and often reflects our inner health .
+Like the liver, kidneys, lungs and intestines, it fulfills various vital functions : barrier, photoprotection and metabolism.

 Vitamin C